swysocki/swysocki.github.io/_posts/2022-10-30-windows-native-python-development-setup.md

 winget install -e --id Git.Git
 ```

-Restart Powershell after the installation completes and you will have `git` command available.
+Restart Powershell after the installation completes and you will have the `git` command available.
 Running `$env:Path` showed me that `C:\Program Files\Git\cmd` had been inserted in my Path.

 ## Python Installation